 Hit-a-thon fundraisers are an excellent way for softball and baseball teams to raise money.
-Based on peer-to-peer crowdfunding, each hit-a-thon participant raises funds by asking friends and family to donate to the team.
-Donations and pledges are collected after the hit-a-thon when the best hits have been recorded or as a flat donation collected at the time of the request.
+Based on peer-to-peer fundraising, each hit-a-thon participant raises funds by asking friends and family to donate to the team.
+Pledges are collected after the hit-a-thon when the best hits have been recorded or as donations collected before the event.

 Many softball and baseball teams have successfully used our free crowdfunding websites for hit-a-thon fundraisers.
 We can make your event a success!

-Now let’s get into our easy guide on successfully hosting a hit-a-thon fundraiser.
+Now, let’s begin our easy guide on how to successfully host a hit-a-thon fundraiser.

 Here’s What We’ll Cover